Exploring Chicago: Free Things to Do in Chicago

 Free Museum Days

-If you find yourself looking to fulfill your thirst for knowledge, Chicago is the perfect place for you.
-With many different cultures swirling in this Midwest melting pot, the Windy City is rich in history and artistry.
+If you seek opportunities to quench your thirst for knowledge, look no further than Chicago.
+With many different cultures swirling in this Midwest melting pot, why not dig into the the Windy City’s rich history and artistry?

 There is no better way to spend a rainy date night, friendly hangout, or solo evening than exploring this mecca of education.
-Take advantage of these free museum days to learn more about the vast and exciting city you’ve chosen to call home.
+Take advantage of these free museum days to learn more about the vast and exciting city you choose to call home.

 The Chicago History Museum

-The Chicago History Museum is the first stop if you want to get a feel for the heritage of the city.
-It depicts all the struggle and strife that took place in order to make Chicago the great city that it is today.
-With specified free days, such as the 4th of July, it offers an informative and fascinating look into the Windy City.
+The Chicago History Museum gives visitors a feel for the city’s heritage via exhibits that tell of the past through its diverse artifacts and art.
+It depicts all the struggle and strife as well as the innovation and creativity that shaped Chicago into the great city we know today.
+With designated free days, such as the 4th of July, it offers an informative and fascinating look into the Windy City.

 The Museum of Science and Industry